cironeto/cironeto/README.md

 more about this environment and related frameworks.

 📚 **Langues and Frameworks**\
-Java / Spring / JSF / SQL
+Java / Spring / SQL

 HTML / CSS / JavaScript